 You will be expected to do at least one ED South (urgent care) shift, one pediatric ED shift, two critical care/resuscitation shifts in the Trauma Room, and the remainder of your shifts will be adult emergency department shifts.

 Night and weekend shifts will be included in your schedule to give you the full experience of Emergency Medicine.

 You will be asked to provide scheduling requests prior to your rotation, and we do our very best to accommodate special circumstances and requests.

-On Mondays and Tuesdays, if you are scheduled on a clinical shift, you will be working with The Education Team from 11 a.m. to 1 p.m.
+On Mondays, if you are scheduled on a clinical shift, you will be working with The Education Team from 11 a.m. to 1 p.m.
 The Education Team travels throughout the various sections of the ED and learns from active educational cases referred by clinically working ED providers.
 Educational cases might include a rare physical exam finding, a rare clinical diagnosis, an educational EKG, or an educational radiology image/ultrasound.
 Physical exam and ultrasound education will typically occur at the patient's bedside.
 EKG interpretation, radiology interpretation, and other EM education will typically occur at computer stations in the ED.

 On Wednesdays, from 9 a.m. to 2 p.m., there is a mandatory conference weekly for the residents and medical students.

 On Thursdays, students will participate in additional high-yield, interactive didactic sessions specifically created for their level of education.
 This weekly Thursday conference is run by the residents, fellows, and clerkship director, and is made specifically for our students to allow for optimal learning opportunities.
 Examples of didactics include EKG sessions, jeopardy, suture, splinting and airway workshops.
-One of these sessions will include a simulation case with a sim faculty.
+One of these sessions will include a simulation case with a sim faculty member.